Sonophoto/csDGW/LOG.md

     ~/src/csDGW $ mono Hello_GTK_World.exe
     ~/src/csDGW $  [ DREW GTK WINDOW WITH TITLE: "Hello GTK World" ]

-System appears to be installed normally with possible exception of TLS/HTTPS test may need to be updated with current API.
+Mono Project system appears to be installed normally with possible exception of TLS/HTTPS test may need to be updated with current API.
+Added a bug to the repo this issue.

 #### References on C#:
 [C# Tutorial at Tutorials Point](https://www.tutorialspoint.com/csharp/index.htm)